Totally Thames River Festival

 Elsewhere, Thames Clippers is running Illuminated River Official Boat Tours throughout September, allowing you to sail beneath new light installations adorning the Thames’ bridges.
 It’s also hosting a Heritage Cruise from London Bridge City Pier to Barking and back with the author Iain Sinclair (16 Sep; 7.15pm-9.15pm; booking essential), who will be telling ticketholders all sorts of Thames stories. www.thamesclippers.com/totallythames

-The might River Thames stretches 346km (215 miles) from Kemble in Gloucestershire to the English Channel.
+The mighty River Thames stretches 346km (215 miles) from Kemble in Gloucestershire to the English Channel.
 Read on as we take a look at some of the more surprising moments from the river’s history.

 THE LORD MAYOR OF LONDON